 Guidance

-Delivery addresses for passports and documents (accessible)
+Delivery and correspondence addresses for passports and documents (accessible)

-Version 27.0
+Version 31.0

-Guidance for His Majesty’s Passport Office staff dealing with customers addresses on passport applications
+Guidance for His Majesty’s Passport Office staff dealing with customers addresses on passport applications including when and how to amend addresses to make sure correspondence, supporting documents and passports are sent to the correct address

-About: Delivery addresses for passports and documents
+About: Delivery and correspondence addresses for letters, passports and documents

 This guidance tells His Majesty’s Passport Office staff why we need a delivery address and how to:

-• correctly record a customer’s address to prevent errors and incorrect deliveries of passports and supporting documents
+• correctly record a customer’s address to prevent errors and incorrect deliveries of correspondence, passports and supporting documents

 • confirm an address for a third party or vulnerable person

-• check a customer’s address using Digital Application Process (DAP)
+• check a customer’s address

-• update a customer’s address on DAP
+• update a customer’s address

-• return documents to a third party when dealing with an application on DAP
+• return documents to a third party

-This guidance must be used for deliveries of new passports and the return of supporting documents.
 This includes when we have refused the application because the customer has no claim, or the customer has withdrawn their application.

 Contacts